Poverty Rate

 Why is it important?

-The poverty rate is an important indicator of financial distress among households.
-Families whose income is near or below the poverty level have difficulty accessing necessities such as housing, food, and healthcare.
-Local poverty rates are also important drivers of government decisions related to spending on programs such as affordable housing, free and reduced school lunches, and other forms of public assistance.
-Further, poverty rates have been linked to undesirable social outcomes, reduced regional homeownership rates, as well as a decreased likelihood of attending college.
+The poverty rate is a key measure of financial hardship among households.
+Households with incomes near or below the poverty level often struggle to meet basic needs, including housing, food, transportation, and healthcare.
+At the local level, poverty rates help inform public policy and funding decisions.
+Poverty measures are often tied to government spending decisions on programs such as affordable housing, free and reduced school lunches, and other forms of public assistance.
+Higher poverty rates have been linked to broader economic and social challenges, including lower homeownership rates and reduced college participation.
+Poverty is an important indicator of both household well-being and regional economic health.

 How do we compare?

-Families with children under five had poverty rates roughly comparable to the general population in all three comparison geographies.
-Married couple-families had significantly lower rates at 10.3% in Tucson, 6.3% in Arizona, and 4.6% in the U.S. Female-headed households with no spouse present and with children under five years, however, had significantly higher rates in all three geographies: 34.6% in Tucson, 33.4% in Arizona, and 37.2% in the U.S.
+Families with children under five had poverty rates that were roughly comparable for the state of Arizona and the U.S., with Tucson’s rate slightly higher.
+Married couple-families reported significantly lower rates at 9.9% in Tucson, 4.8% in Arizona, and 4.4% in the U.S., though Tucson’s rate was more than double that of the state and nation.
+In contrast, female-headed households with no spouse present, and with children under five years, faced significantly higher poverty rates in all three geographies: 31.4% in Tucson, 30.1% in Arizona, and 36.6% nationally.

 What are the key trends?